-Beginning in 2015, ARS has partnered with the National Apprenticeship Training Foundation (NATF) to provide pre-employment training, job development, and placement for ARS consumers.
-In addition, NATF is working with Arkansas Career Technical Institute (ACTI) to develop a week-long pre-apprenticeship training program that includes interviewing with employers for both placement and for feedback for those needing additional training or vocational rehabilitation services
+Beginning in 2015, ARS has partnered with the National Apprenticeship Training Foundation (NATF) and the Arkansas Apprenticeship Coalition to provide pre-employment training, job development, and placement for ARS consumers.
+In addition, NATF is working with Arkansas Career Technical Institute (ACTI) to develop a week-long pre-apprenticeship training program that includes interviewing with employers for both placement and for feedback for those needing additional training or vocational rehabilitation services.
+The pre-apprenticeship competencies include employer expectations, employee responsibilities, team building, workplace safety; workplace scenarios; and interview techniques.
+Throughout this program, trainers from business and industry ensure the curriculum and training aligns with the standards of registered apprenticeships.